Player Evaluation and Player Releases

 All players registered to tryout at the Canadian Athletic Club will get a minimum of 3 (three) on ice sessions before releases occur.
 Initial releases may occur after these 3(three) on ice sessions.

-All 16 and 17-year-old Midget players registered to try out with CAC will be evaluated together.
+All 15,16 and 17-year-old Midget players registered to try out with CAC will be evaluated together.
 The top ranked 34 skaters and 4 goalies (including any 15-year-old players selected) will be selected to participate in the MAAA Prospect game.
 Within 24 hours of the completion of the MAAA Prospect game the coaching staff with supervision of a member of the CAC Hockey Operations committee will draft a 25-player roster.
 All 16 and 17-year-old Midget players not selected to this 25-player roster would then be placed on the CAC Midget AA team.
 Or have the option of requesting entry into the Elite Player Movement process.
+15 year old players not selected to stay with the MAAA team will then be given 2 more skates with only 15 year old players.
+From these 2 skates a 25 man roster will be selected for the MMAAA team.
+All 15-year-old Midget players not selected to this 25-player roster would then be placed on the CAC Midget REM AA team tryout roster , Or have the option of requesting entry into the Elite Player Draft.
 There will be no 15-year-old Midget players placed on the MAA tryout or regular team rosters.

-All Bantam and Midget player releases from the 25 man tryout rosters will be conducted in a one-on-one interview with the coaches giving a brief explanation as to the reason(s) and providing the player with the options open to him along with applicable contact phone numbers.
-If a player that is released would like tryout for another club, please see Elite Player Movement for Waiver and Notification-of-Tryout forms at aacouncil.com
+All Bantam and Midget player releases will be conducted in a one-on-one interview with the coaches giving a brief explanation as to the reason(s) and providing the player with the options open to him along with applicable contact phone numbers.
+If a player that is released would like tryout for another club, please see Elite Player Movement for Waiver and Notification-of-Tryout forms at aacouncil.com.

 Our first responsibility is to develop hockey players from within the Canadian Athletic Club Operational Boundaries.
 Therefore, any import players will not be rated lower than the 6th forward,4th defenseman and 1st goalie based on a comparison of the evaluation criteria.
 Any import player requesting a tryout skate will be given a minimum of one tryout skate (practice or game) and will be released in a timely manner so that they may continue their tryout season.
 Import players requesting a tryout with the Canadian Athletic Club will be allowed a skate on a as needed basis and are not guaranteed a tryout skate